 Moulton – Just Why is it a ‘Classic’ Design

-By cycle journalist and electric bikes expert Richard Peace, regular contributor to electricbikereport.com where he has reviewed the ARCC Moulton TSR Electric
+Richard Peace, cycle journalist, electric bikes expert and regular contributor to electricbikereport.com reviews the ARCC Moulton TSR Electric.

 Today, with the huge success of the Brompton folding bike – and many other small-wheeled folders also picking up considerable sales in the wake of its success over recent decades – it’s hard to appreciate how revolutionary and simply ‘different’ the small-wheeled Moulton bike must have seemed when it first appeared at the start of the 1960s.

 It really became an instant classic for two main reasons.

 Firstly the unique combination of small, high pressure tyres with full suspension was simply one of the main advances in bike technology since the diamond-framed safety bicycle took over from the penny farthing in the 1880s.
 Combining small wheels and (on later models) suspension was simply unheard of, and proved small-wheelers really could be high performance machines as well as an ‘easy to get on and off’ unisex design to boot.

 Secondly it caught the public imagination at a time when the start of the ‘swinging sixties’ made new ideas and designs the flavour of the day and when celebrity use of the Moulton cemented its place in swinging sixties iconography.

 Despite not maintaining the fabulous sales of its early launch, the Moulton arguably paved the way for acceptance of smaller wheeled machines that came later, like the Bickerton in the 1970s and the Brompton in the 1980s.